bartikowskiw/marcli/README.md

 ## Lookup table

 MARC files can get quite large.
-This function creates a SQLite database where the id (just the numeric part) in the 001 field and the position of the corresponding record in the file are saved.
+This function creates a SQLite database where the id in the 001 field and the position of the corresponding record in the file are saved.
 This makes searching for a records with a given id fast.

 ```sh
 marcli map:write random.mrc db.sqlite